Feltaz/CTF-Writeups/Overpass 1/Overpass_1.md

 ```
 openvpn is for vpn connection to tryhackme python for the webserver and nc for the reverse shell though i'm pretty sure you'll find nc and python3 already installed.

-I also need to mentioned that I used this security group:
+I also need to mention that I used this security group:

 ![sec_group](assets/sec_group.PNG)